Nuclear microreactor: Current development

 In April 2022, the US Department of Defense announced its approval of Project Pele, an initiative to lower carbon emissions by the DOD by investing in nuclear technologies.
 The project has a budget of $300 million to develop a miniaturized reactor capable of generating 1.5 megawatts for a minimum of three years.
 The US Department of Strategic Capabilities partnered with BWXT Technologies in June 2022 to accomplish this.
 BWXT Tech developed a high-temperature gas-cooled reactor (HTGR) which will generate between 1 and 5 MWe and will be transportable in shipping containers.
 It will be powered by TRISO fuel, a specific design of high-assay low-enriched uranium (HALEU) fuel that can withstand high temperatures and has relatively low environmental risks.

-The US Department of Energy DOE is also currently planning on developing a 100 kWt reactor in Idaho called the "Microreactor Applications Research Validation and Evaluation" (MARVEL) reactor.
+The US Department of Energy (DOE) is also currently planning on developing a 100 kWt reactor in Idaho called the "Microreactor Applications Research Validation and Evaluation" (MARVEL) reactor.

 The US Department of Defense anticipates deadlines and challenges for the deployment of the first small reactor by the end of 2027.
 The nominal time from license application to commercialization is estimated at 7 years.

+In February 2026, first air transport of nuclear microreactor was carried out by the US to show viability of the technology.

+Under a Trump Administration initiative, DOE's Idaho National Laboratory validated fueled criticality (self-sustaining operation), without power output, of three new microreactors in 2026, before the US's 250th birthday.
+Each reactor is a planned commercial products of three different US companies: